IamdLite/Positive-Hack-Bootcamp-2025/labs/day 6/README.md

 ### Lab 7: Pivoting Chisel Example
 #### Objective
 Demonstrate pivoting through a compromised host using Chisel to access an internal service.
+Lab is experimental, no solution required.

 #### Vulnerabilities
 - Exposed Ports: Compromised host with network access allows Chisel tunneling.